akinoavx13/Cursor/README.md

 ## Suggested entry point

 - Start with `Project Planner` to outline the plan, then hand off specific tasks to `api-architect`, `nextjs-bootstrapper`, `swiftui-expert`, `qa-engineer`, `security-auditor`, and `refactoring-architect` as appropriate.

+## Disclaimer & credits

+- This rules set is inspired by the work of `@Dimillian` in the repository [Dimillian/Claude](https://github.com/Dimillian/Claude).